TheNathanSpace/iDeemYouWorthy/README.md

 3. Copy the above files
 4. Paste them in your main iDeemYouWorthy directory, replacing the current versions

-Then, update dependencies by running this command in your main directory: `pip install -r requirements.txt`
+Then, update dependencies by running this command in your main directory: `pip install -r requirements.txt` or `python -m pip install -r requirements.txt`.

 ## FAQ/Misc.
 Notes